MartinMiles/Sitecore.Link/README.md

 Press 'Enter' to generate a new one

-The setup process ends up with a `scjssconfig.json` file generated at root of your cloned repository, this file will be used for further JSS opertion.
+The setup process ends up with a `scjssconfig.json` file generated at root of your cloned repository, this file will be used for further JSS operation.

 ## 3. Few more configuration changes